 Maybe Uber and Lyft is not your thing.
 You are lucky, especially if you live in New York City because you have a multitude of transportation options.

-New York is one of several states testing the deployment of automated vehicles.
+New York is one of several states testing the deployment of self-driving cars.

 These tests require an operator to be licensed, in the vehicle, and to have liability insurance worth $5,000,000.

 Laws exist to help keep us safe, and the safety laws in New York are no exception.

 Read on to find out the laws about DUI, marijuana, and distracted driving.

 Driving under the influence is a crime in the state of New York.
 According to the New York DMV, the level of impairment depends on five conditions:

 - the amount of food you eat before or while you drink alcohol.